chepceline/Akan-names/README.md

 *Expected Output* <br>
 Correct Akan name to match day of the week.
 Example Ama - Female born on a Saturday

+## Contact Information

+If you have any question or contributions, please email me at (chepceline25@gmail.com)